rcos/CSCI-4470-OpenSource/Labs/Lab4.md

 > All the results should be documented in a `labreport5.md` and pushed to in your Github account.

 ### Part 0 - Documentation
-1. Write a wiki page (using a marked up or restructured text) a brief description of your project - It should include a) Problem that your software is solving b) Existing Software (and yours is better than others) c) Technology you are using and d) the end product (One or two paragraphs)
+1. On your github wiki page (using Markdown or reStructuredText) write a brief description of your project - It should include:

+      1. The problem that your software is solving
+      2. Existing Software that addreses similar problems and how yours will be different or better
+      3. The technology you are using and
+      4. The end product (One or two paragraphs).
+Note that this is preliminary, but you need to be thinking about your project and this should be a good first iteration of it.

-2. Use latex http://www.artofproblemsolving.com/texer  to write formulae depicted in http://www.cs.rpi.edu/~moorthy/lab5.png
+2. Use latex http://www.artofproblemsolving.com/texer to generate the formulae depicted in [https://github.com/rcos/CSCI-4961-01-Summer-2018/blob/master/Labs/latex_formulae.png](https://github.com/rcos/CSCI-4961-01-Summer-2018/blob/master/Labs/latex_formulae.png)

-3. Use latex to display Hadamard Matrix of size 4
+3. Use latex to display a [Hadamard Matrix of size 4](http://mathworld.wolfram.com/HadamardMatrix.html)

 ### Part 1 - Community